Course Content and Outcome Guide for CMET 122

 - Special Fee:

-Course DescriptionIntroduces physical properties of matter and energy, includes properties of solids, liquids and gasses.
+Course DescriptionIntroduces physical properties of matter and energy, includes properties of solids, liquids and gases.
 Presents applications of the basic equations of fluid mechanics, heat transfer, and the First Law of Thermodynamics.
 Prerequisite or concurrent: CMET 121, 123.
+Audit available.

 Intended Outcomes for the courseThe student will be able to: